teambit/docs/docs/tutorials/bit-angular-tutorial.md

     ],
 ```

-All is left now is to add the product-list component to the app html file.
-You can replace all existing content with the line above, or add it on the html page.
+All that's left now is to add the product-list component to the app html file.
+You can replace all existing content with the line above or add it on the html page.

 ```html
 // src/app/app.component.html